Thearas/table-column-doris/README.md

-# table-columns
+# table-column-doris

-Simple tools to work with create-table SQL statements.
+Simple tools to work with Doris create-table SQL statements.